Top Tips for Kilimanjaro, with Stu Shipp

 Greatest achievement: Establishing a mountaineering business (City Mountaineering) from scratch

 Stu is an experienced Mountaineer, leading trips to mountains such as Kilimanjaro, Elbrus, many Himalayan Peaks and more.
-After leading Performance Specialists Holly Peace and Nick Hart to the summit in September 2017, Stu will once again be leading The Altitude Centre’s trip to Kilimanjaro in September 2018 – and you can join him, and us, on the adventure of a lifetime!
+After leading Performance Specialists Holly Peace and Nick Hart to the summit in September 2017, Stu will once again be leading The Altitude Centre’s trip to Kilimanjaro in September 2018 with our partners 360 Expeditions – and you can join him, and us, on the adventure of a lifetime!

 Question & Answer: Kilimanjaro